-Modern cannabis laboratories can measure beneficial constituents like cannabinoids and terpenes, as well as deleterious contaminants like pesticides, mold, and residual solvents.
+Modern Canna laboratories can measure beneficial constituents like cannabinoids and terpenes, as well as deleterious contaminants like pesticides, mycotoxins, and residual solvents.
 Cannabinoids like CBD, THC, and CBG are diverse, organic chemical components.
 Like terpenes, they interact with receptors in the human body to alter neurotransmitter release in the brain, producing many of the mental and physical effects.

 - CBD – Cannabidiol is a non-psychoactive compound that counteracts THC side effects, in addition to reducing PTSD anxiety, chronic pain, insomnia, blood pressure, inflammation, epileptic seizures, and MS symptoms.

 - CBDA – Cannabidolic Acid (CBDA) is a non-psychoactive cannabinoid that shows promise in treating seizures, nausea, pain, inflammation, and cancer.

 - CBDV – Cannabidivarin (CBDV) is a non-psychoactive cannabinoid that does not produce a euphoric” high,” but can be used to treat seizures, Crohn’s disease, HIV, AIDs, multiple sclerosis, mood disorders, nausea, pain, and inflammation.